raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 **Ends with** condition operator allow to perform text searches within string properties.Condition evaluates to true if the property text value ends with supplied constant value.

-*Example:*

-The following script returns all contacts, which first name ends with "J" and mobile phone number

-ends with "5544".
+The following script snippet returns all contacts, which first name ends with "J" and mobile phone number ends with "5544".
 ```
 <select from="crmserver" entity="contact" var="contacts">
      <where>